 Fruitland Mutual Water Company conducts routine bacteriological tests on the distribution system continuously throughout the year.
 We submit a minimum of 160 samples for bacteriological analysis annually.
 In addition to this minimum, we submit construction, investigative and engineering samples.
-All bacteriological samples tested in 2018 resulted in negative detection for coliform bacteria.
-Due to a population increase reported by the company to the Department of Health in November of 2018, the number of bacteria samples increased by 5 for 2019, taking the annual number of samples from 160 to 165.
-The newly added samples did not show on the current list of required samples since the new list wasn't available until March, as such there were only 10 samples taken out of the 15 required for February.
+All bacteriological samples tested in 2019 resulted in negative detection for coliform bacteria.
 The company has an excellent record with the monthly bacteria samples with no detections going back to 1995 when chlorination was implemented.